soegaard/minipascal/README.md

 other words it "compiles by macro expansion".

-The other compiler in "semantics.rkt" demonstrates how scoping and type checking works.
+The other compiler in "semantics.rkt" demonstrates how scoping and type checking can by implemented.
 The compiler more traditional, it expands the whole Pascal program in one go.

-To switch from the full compiler to the simple one, add simple to the #lang line.
-That is:
+To switch from the full compiler to the simple one, add 'simple' to the #lang line.
+That is, the lines:
     #lang minipascal
     #lang minipascal simple
 use the full and simple compiler respectively.